flatironinstitute/sciware/14_TestingPackaging/workshop.md

 ## Exercise: doctests

 - Open `sciware_testing_python/exercise.py`
-- Add another doctest to the lines in quoted docstring:
+- Add another doctest to the lines in quoted documentation:
    - ```
      Example
      -------
      >>> sum_numbers([])
      0
      ```
+   - Any `>>>` line in a docstring will be executed and compared to the expected output on the following line
 - Run `pytest --doctest-modules sciware_testing_python/exercise.py`